morbrian/carnd-vdat/README.md

 ### Video Implementation

-####1.
-Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding
+**1. Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding).**

 Our final video is at [./output_folder/vdat_project_video.mp4](./output_folder/vdat_project_video.mp4)

-####2.
-Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.
+**2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.**

 We used the processing framework proposed in the lesson to process the video, and then augmented it with some additional processing to reduce false postitives and to strengthen matches on the vehicles.